Cost Guide

 What is the cheapest way to ship 20 lbs?

 The cheapest way to ship 20 lbs is USPS Ground Advantage with commercial pricing, starting at $16.50.
-If your item fits in a USPS Large Flat Rate Box ($22.45), that's the cheapest Priority Mail option.
-For businesses with volume, negotiated FedEx/UPS rates can sometimes beat USPS at this weight.
+If your item fits in a USPS Large Flat Rate Box ($22.45), that is the cheapest Priority Mail option.
+For businesses with volume, negotiated FedEx and UPS rates can sometimes beat USPS at this weight.
+With I'd Ship That you get discounted USPS, FedEx, and UPS labels below commercial rates on a free account, with no subscription and no minimums, so you can simply pick the lowest number on every box.

 Is FedEx cheaper than USPS for 20 lbs?

-Not at retail prices -- USPS Ground Advantage starts at $16.50 vs. FedEx Ground at $21.75.
-However, businesses with FedEx volume discounts (typically 20%+ off) can get FedEx Ground rates close to or below USPS pricing at 20 lbs.
+Not at retail prices.
+USPS Ground Advantage starts at $16.50 versus FedEx Ground at $21.75.
+However, businesses with FedEx volume discounts (typically 20% or more off) can get FedEx Ground rates close to or below USPS pricing at 20 lbs.
 For individual shippers, USPS is still cheaper.
+The only way to know per shipment is to compare the live rates side by side, since the winner flips by zone and service.

 Can USPS ship a 20 lb package?